 - Provision an Elastic Kubernetes Service Cluster: Stand up a managed EKS cluster

 const aws = require("@pulumi/aws"); const bucket = new aws.s3.Bucket("mybucket");

 You can find additional examples of using AWS in the Pulumi examples repo.

-The following pacakges are available in pacakge managers:
+The following packages are available in package managers:

 The AWS provider is open source and available in the pulumi/pulumi-aws repo.

 The AWS provider accepts the following configuration settings.
 These can be provided to the default AWS provider via

 pulumi config set aws:<option>, or passed to the constructor of